Melicope knudsenii: Habitat and distribution

 This tree is very rare today, existing only on the islands of Kauai and Maui in small numbers.
-By 2008 there were three individuals remaining on Kauai.
-A 1999 survey reported only a single wild individual remaining on Maui, and one cultivated tree in an arboretum.
+It was reported that about a dozen trees were available in the 1970s.
+By 2008, there were three individuals remaining on Kauai.
+A 1999 survey reported only a single wild individual remaining on Maui, and another one being cultivated in an arboretum.
 The latter is producing seeds, which are being collected.
 The seedlings will be planted in appropriate habitat.